swift-nav/albatross/doc/src/datasets.rst

 Regression Datasets
 -------------------

 One of the core data types in ``albatross`` is the ``RegressionDataset``.
-These objects are built to store a set of measurements which we use all over albatross.
+These objects are built to store a set of measurements (or predictions) and are used throughout albatross.
 There are a number of additional helper methods in the ``RegressionDataset``, but you can think of it as a simple struct:

 .. code-block:: c